 True Grit is an obstacle course built by the Australian Special Forces.
 Still reading?
 You’re brave!
 You’ll need to build a team full of True Grit and then ‘enjoy’:

 A wonderful way to enjoy the spectacle that is Vivid is to dine in the middle of the Sydney Harbour.
 As an entrée you will be invited to experience the wonderful light installations around Circular Quay.
 Soon after you will zoom off into the night to Fort Denision, the only Sydney Island with its own restaurant.
 Experience Vivid from an unsurpassed location along with fine international cuisine.

 The Bare Island was the site of a state of the art military defence complex when it was built in the late 1800s.
 Sydney was a very different place back then.
 The fledgling European population believed that Sydney needed to be able to defend herself from potential foe.
 Follow the link below to find out more including a map:

 Ice Rink at Bondi

-From the 20th June to the 12th July you’ll be able to go ice skating on the world famous Bondi Beach.
+With the onset of a little winter chill you’ll be able to go ice skating on the world famous Bondi Beach.
 Whale spotting on skates perhaps?
 That’s just one of the pluses of having an ice rink by the sea.